deliveroo/deliveroo.engineering/_posts/2016-07-13-split-testing-cdns.md

 > to be; so when the error bars encompass zero (no change in the metric), the
 > "real" result we'd observe if we'd repeat the test an infinite number of times
 > could go either way.
 >
+> This said, it's not uncommon to say the conversion "trends" in the direction
+> of the observed value (the coloured bars on our graphs) even when the error
+> bracket is wide.
+>
 {: .dg-sidebar}

-Error bars here are still for _p_ < 0.05, so any result where the error bar crosses zero can be discarded.
-This leaves us with:
+Error bars here are still for _p_ < 0.05, so any result where the error bar crosses zero are subject to caution; we'll ignore those here.
+This leaves us
+with:

 - :smile: Germany and France see a significant improvement in both performance and conversion.